-Me an Addiction Program Objectives Exit Survey (N = 4) Supervisor Survey (N = 2) Alumni Survey (N = 6) Employer Survey (N = 1) Students will identify roles, theories, and models related to addiction counseling and apply empirically supported approaches to work with clients.
-4.5 4.5 4.33 5.0
+Mean Addiction Program Objectives Exit Survey (N = 5) Supervisor Survey (N = 8) Program Graduates Survey (N = 6) Employer Survey (N = 1) Students will identify roles, theories, and models related to addiction counseling and apply empirically supported approaches to work with clients.
+4.6 4.8 4.3 5.0

-Findings from the surveys (ratings on a 5-point scale) indicate MA students are achieving Program Objectives, with an average performance from 4.2-4.4 for mid-term outcomes and 4.0 - 4.3 for long-term outcomes for MA Program Objectives, 4.4 for mid-term outcomes and 3.0 for long-term outcomes for School Program Objectives, and 4.5 for mid-term outcomes and 4.7 for long-term outcomes for Addiction Program Objectives.
+Findings from the surveys (ratings on a 5-point scale) indicate MA students are achieving Program Objectives, with an average performance from 3.6-4.7 for mid-term outcomes and 3.9 - 5.0 for long-term outcomes for MA Program Objectives, 4.6 for mid-term outcomes and 4.7 for long-term outcomes for School Program Objectives, and 4.7 for mid-term outcomes and 4.7 for long-term outcomes for Addiction Program Objectives.
+The lowest scores relative to all outcomes (all scores average above a 4.0) were in areas related to working with diverse clients, career development, and research.